Alex Cabrera

-Alexander Alberto Cabrera (born December 24, 1971) is a Venezuelan first baseman and right-handed batter who played in 2000 for the Arizona Diamondbacks of Major League Baseball and for 12 seasons in Nippon Professional Baseball.
-Also played several seasons in the LVBP in his native Venezuela.
+Alexander Alberto Cabrera (born December 24, 1971) is a Venezuelan former first baseman and right-handed batter who played in 2000 for the Arizona Diamondbacks in Major League Baseball (MLB) and for 12 seasons in Nippon Professional Baseball (NPB).
+He also played several seasons in the Mexican League and the Venezuelan Professional Baseball League (LVBP).
+He is the hitting coach for the Marineros de Carabobo of the Venezuelan Major League.